 The ultimate guide to sharing content on LinkedIn to generate new business for your small accountancy firm.

-There has never been a better time to market yourself and your firm via LinkedIn at the moment.
-However, the challenge has always been what content on LinkedIn really does work to win clients?
+There has never been a better time to market yourself and your firm using LinkedIn.
+However, the challenge has always been what content on LinkedIn will actually work to win clients?
 This article will explain:

 - How often to post